Filipino Americans: Politics

 In a survey conducted by the advocacy group Asian Americans Advancing Justice in September 2020, of the 263 Filipino American respondents, 46% identified as Democrats, 28% identified as Republicans, and 16% as independent.
 According to interviews conducted by academic Anthony Ocampo, Filipino American supporters of Donald Trump cited their support for the former President based on support for building a border wall, tax cuts to businesses, legal immigration, school choice, opposition to abortion, opposition to affirmative action, antagonism towards the People's Republic of China, and viewing Trump as a non-racist.
 There was an age divide among Filipino Americans, with older Filipino Americans more likely to support Trump or be Republicans, and younger Filipino Americans more likely to support Biden or be Democrats.
 In the 2020 presidential election, Philippines Ambassador Jose Manuel Romualdez alleged that 60% of Filipino Americans reportedly voted for Joe Biden.
-Filipino Americans were among those who were at the 2021 United States Capitol attack.
+Several Filipino Americans participated in the events at the United States Capital on January 6, 2021.
 The news site Rappler reported the next day that Filipino-American media has heavily repeated QAnon conspiracies.
-Rappler further reported that many Filipino Americans who voted for Trump and adhere to QAnon cite similar political opinions in the Philippines regarding Philippine President Rodrigo Duterte and anti-Chinese sentiment since China has been building artificial reefs in the South China Sea near the Philippines in the 2010s, and have recently seen the Republican Party as more hardline against the Chinese government's actions.
-Filipino Americans have also been more receptive to gun rights compared to other Asian-American ethnic groups.
-This is in part due to the lax gun laws in the Philippines.
+Rappler reported that some Filipino Americans, who voted for Trump, cite similar political opinions in the Philippines regarding Philippine President Rodrigo Duterte and anti-Chinese sentiment since China has been building artificial reefs in the South China Sea near the Philippines in the 2010s, and have recently seen the Republican Party as more hardline against the Chinese government's actions.

-In the 2024 election, most Filipino Americans have responded to a survey indicating 59% of them found Vice President Kamala Harris more favorably, while 29% found former President Donald Trump favorable.
+Of the 1,051 Filipinos surveyed by the Pew Research Center in 2022 & 2023, 68% were democrats, or leaned democrat, and 31% were republican, or lean republican.
+In the 2024 election, most Filipino Americans, in Nevada, have responded to a survey indicating 59% of them found Vice President Kamala Harris more favorably, while 29% found former President Donald Trump favorable.
+(Note: This differed from polling in the Philippines that found that 18% of poll respondents favored Trump, while 14% favored Harris.)
+That said, 38% of Asian American voters in Nevada voted for Donald Trump; these voters included Filipino Americans, who are the largest Asian American population in Nevada.
+In 2026, Rappler reported that 35% of Filipino Americans polled supported Donald Trump in 2024.